samanthakirby/LVPlaywright/README.md

 2. Accessability check - @axe-core/playwright 4.10.0
 3. Github for version control and Github Action

+## Github Action
+Upon merge to the main branch, the automation tests will run.

 ## Accessability check
 Interested on your accessability?
 Here's how to read the results of your home page:
 1. Command line: npx playwright run